 Holding Anu’s hands, Pavithra walked out, leaving him alone.
 After a while she returned to his room with a hot cup of coffee.

 “Did I hurt you by talking about Soumya?”
 While sipping the coffee he asked with a guilty look.
 “Please forgive me.”
 Pavithra tried to smile.
 She was not hurt.
-His feelings towards his living loving wife were natural.
+His feelings towards his living wife were natural.
 Pavithra was not jealous.
 She felt sorry about her inability to console him in his grief.
 She felt she had failed from the start in her duties as his wife.

-One fragile looking lady, clad in mundu and blouse, was drawing water from the well, at the backyard of the house.
+One fragile looking lady, clad in traditional mundu and blouse, was drawing water from the well, at the backyard of the house.
 Seeing them, she hurriedly finished her work and came to greet them.

 She gave Pavithra a welcome smile filled with sorrow and escorted her inside.